How to set up and use Miracast on Windows 10

 A driver is a program that controls a particular type of device that is connected to your computer.
 It is the software that an attached device uses to work with your PC.

-If your PC originally came with Windows 8.1 or Windows 10, then it most likely has Miracast support.
+If your PC originally came with Windows 10, then it most likely has Miracast support.
 Those who upgraded from Windows 7 to Windows 10 may not have this support.

 If your computer does not have support for Miracast, there are other options you can explore.
 For instance, you can make use of Actiontec ScreenBeam USB Transmitter.